JohnAD/ur/README.md

 * `warning` - everything worked, but something is suspicious
 * `danger` - failure/error/bug

-The class definitions are from the Boostrap CSS project.
+The `class` definitions are from the Boostrap CSS project.
 See: https://getbootstrap.com

 ### audience

-The audience is, not surpisingly, the intended audience for any message about the event.
+The `audience` is, not surpisingly, the intended audience for any message about the event.

 In a traditional 'logger' or SYSLOG system, the intended audience is strictly `ops`.
-This system allows the further levels; useful when UR is integrated with web apps or other development frameworks.
+UR allows for further targets; useful when UR is integrated with web apps or other development frameworks.

 It answers the question: *Who is permitted to see This?*

 The possible audiences are:

-* `ops` - IT, Developers, system software
+* `ops` - IT staff, developers, software agents
 * `admin` - users with admin clearance
 * `user` - regular end users / registered members
 * `public` - the whole world (no restrictions)

 Each audience permission is more restrictive than the previous.
 So, `ops` can see all events.
-But `admin` can only see 'admin', 'user' and 'public events.
+But `admin` can only see `admin`, `user` and `public` events.
 And so on.

 ### Combining the attributes together.

 The attributes are meant to be combined when making decisions.

-For example, an event with a audience of 'user' but a level of 'lvlDebug' probably won't be shown to the user.
-Essentially, they have permission to see the message, but won't because harrasing an end-user with debug messages is not a friendly thing to do.
+For example, an event with an `audience` of `user` but a `level` of `lvlDebug` probably won't be shown to the end user.
+Essentially, they have permission to see the message, but won't because harrasing an end user with debug messages is not a friendly thing to do.